IBM/resilient-java-microservices-with-istio/README.md

 [MicroProfile](http://microprofile.io) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.

 Building and packaging these Java microservice is one part of the story.
 How do we connect, manage, deploy and scale them?
-Moving forward, how do we collect metrics about about traffic behavior, which can be used to enforce policy decisions such as fine-grained access control and rate limits?
+Moving forward, how do we collect metrics about traffic behavior, which can be used to enforce policy decisions such as fine-grained access control and rate limits?
 Enter service mesh.
-A service mesh, necessity for today's cloud-native applications, is a layer for making microservices inter communication secure, fast, reliable, and enable deeper insights into the microservices metrics.
+A service mesh, necessity for today's cloud-native applications, is a layer for making microservices intercommunication secure, fast, reliable, and enable deeper insights into the microservices metrics.

 [Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
 Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code of your microservice.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.